intel/pinball2elf/README.md

 instrumentation: sim_callbacks.c
 callbacks used:
--p elfie_on_start: processes SYSSTATE; checks if ELFIE_COREBASE is a positive number -t elfie_on_thread_start:  sets affinity for theread etid to 'COREBASE+apptid' Graceful exit : NO ( the simulator is supposed to end ELFie execution)
+-p elfie_on_start: processes SYSSTATE; checks if ELFIE_COREBASE is a positive number -t elfie_on_thread_start:  sets affinity for thread etid to 'COREBASE+apptid' Graceful exit : NO ( the simulator is supposed to end ELFie execution)

+ Customized sim_callbacks.c  file is copied to the working directory for debugging/viewing.
 ```

 3. **Performance monitoring(perf) ELFie**
 ```
 script: pinball2elf.perf.sh